jellyfin/jellyfin-mpv-shim/README.md

 1. Install the dependencies: `sudo pip3 install --upgrade python-mpv jellyfin-apiclient-python pystray Jinja2 pywebview python-mpv-jsonipc Flask Werkzeug`.
 2. Clone this repository: `git clone https://github.com/iwalton3/jellyfin-mpv-shim`
 3. `cd` to the repository: `cd jellyfin-mpv-shim`
-4. Init the submodule: `git submodule update --init`
-5. Download the [web client](https://github.com/iwalton3/jellyfin-web/releases) and place the contents of the dist folder inside a folder named `webclient` in the `webclient_view` folder.
+4. Download the [web client](https://github.com/iwalton3/jellyfin-web/releases) and place the contents of the dist folder inside a folder named `webclient` in the `webclient_view` folder.
-6. Ensure you have a copy of `libmpv1` or `mpv` available.
+5. Ensure you have a copy of `libmpv1` or `mpv` available.
-7. Install any platform-specific dependencies from the respective install tutorials.
+6. Install any platform-specific dependencies from the respective install tutorials.
-8. You should now be able to run the program with `./run.py` or `./run-desktop.py`.
+7. You should now be able to run the program with `./run.py` or `./run-desktop.py`.

 ## Linux Installation